<?xml version='1.0' encoding='utf-8'?>

 <link>https://yage.ai/share/?lang=en</link>

-<description>Research reports &amp; technical articles from Computing Life (yage.ai).
+<description>English research reports and technical articles from Superlinear Academy Deep News.
 100% AI generated.</description>

 <language>en</language>